bahiirwa/years-since/readme.md

 `[years-since y=1990 html=span]` will wrap the output in a span tag.

 #### text attribute
-Add specific HTML to the calculation with the html attrribute e.g.
+Add a text attribute with value false i.e.

 `[years-since y=1990 text=false]` will remove the text years from the calculation.
-It will outpust `23` instead of `23 years`.
+It will output `23` instead of `23 years`.

 ## Installation
 * Navigate to your plugins admin page.